Jerker

 Jerker, or The Helping Hand: A Pornographic Elegy with Redeeming Social Value and a Hymn to the Queer Men of San Francisco in Twenty Telephone Calls, Many of Them Dirty (commonly known simply as Jerker) is a 1986 American one-act play by Robert Chesley.
 The two-character play traces the relationship that develops between a disabled Vietnam veteran, J. R., and a businessman, Bert, two gay men in the beginning years of the AIDS epidemic in the early 1980s, when a diagnosis of AIDS meant an early death from complications of the disease.
 Although they "meet" only through a series of telephone calls, they grow from being phone sex buddies to caring friends.
 The play varies from the erotic to emotionally charged moments.
 "Jerker" can be seen as referring to masturbation and to "tear jerker".

 Chesley wrote the play because he believed it was "important to remove the stigma against sex that AIDS has created, and ... to remove the stigma against gay men".
-Jerker premiered at the Celebration Theatre on October 24, 1986, under the direction of Michael Kearns and starring David Stebbins and Joe Fraser.
+Jerker premiered at the Celebration Theatre on July 18, 1986, after previews on July 16 and 17 under the direction of Michael Kearns and starring David Stebbins and Joe Fraser.

 The UK Premiere of Jerker was performed in London at the Gate Theatre (London) in 1990 under the direction of Stephen Daldry (assisted by Kevin Knight) with Set Design by Ian MacNeil (scenic designer) with Stevan Rimkus (as JR) and Anton Horowitz as Bert.
 Jerker has subsequently been considered "one of the most important pieces of gay theater ever created".

 Jerker was filmed in 1991, starring Joseph Stachura as J. R. and Tom Wagner as Bert and directed by Hugh Harrison.

 Jerker returned to the UK in 2019, running at The King's Head Theatre in London.
 The play was directed by Ben Anderson, with Tom Joyner as J.R. and Tibu Fortes as Bert.